Phone : +256 781 451 207

 Chimpanzees in Budongo

-Chimpanzees are our closest relatives when you consider that they share more than 98% of our DNA.
+Chimpanzees are our closest relatives when you take into account that they share more than 98% of our DNA.
 They are very intelligent creatures and eat a variety of foods including plants and fruits.
 Chimpanzees also consume meat whenever an opportunity arises.
 A fully grown male chimp can weigh up to 70 kilograms while females may reach 50 Kilograms.
 Chimps can live up to 60 years in captivity.
 Unlike males, female chimpanzee usually leave the community they were born in once they reach adolescence.
 Like humans, chimpanzees easily adapt to different environments and learn to use new tools.
 Because of this, chimpanzee communities differ in overall behavior depending on where they live.

-Budongo forest is one of the few remaining strongholds for chimpanzees in Uganda.
+Chimpanzee trekking BudongoBudongo forest is one of the few remaining strongholds for chimpanzees in Uganda.
 The first person to study chimpanzees in Budongo was Vernon Reynolds.
-He was along with Adriaan Kortlandt and Jane Goodall the first primatologists to do extensive studies of chimpanzees in their natural habitat.
+Along with Adriaan Kortlandt and Jane Goodall, Reynolds was among the first primatologists to do extensive studies of chimpanzees in their natural habitat.
 As Uganda entered a period of political uncertainty and civil wars between 1972 and 1986, Vermon left.
 He returned in 1990 to find the chimpanzee population severely disseminated due to uncontrolled poaching.
 He found out that infant chimps were often sold to collectors outside Africa after their mothers had been shot dead.
 The chimp population decreased so much that by 1995, less than 55 individuals were recorded in the forest.

-To address many of the challenges mentioned above, the project embarked on several activities which include monitoring the health of the chimps and observing behavioral data on a daily basis.
-The project has also helped habituate over 300 chimps while also working with communities living close to the forest to discourage them from setting dangerous snares in the forest.
+Budongo Forest Reserve UgandaTo address many of the challenges mentioned above, the project embarked on several activities which include monitoring the health of the chimps and observing behavioral data on a daily basis.
+The project also helped habituate over 300 chimps while also working with communities living close to the forest to discourage them from setting dangerous snares in the forest.

 The project ensures that the proceeds from Eco-tourism are shared with the local community.
 To stop poaching for forest creatures, hunters are given goats as an alternative source of income and livelihood.
 These ex-poachers voluntarily help the BCFS team identity where they laid their last snares.
 Because of the good work of the project, the overall population of chimpanzees have increased dramatically.
 Poaching chimpanzees for pets has virtually been stopped.
+You can read this interesting article comparing gorillas and chimpanzees.

 Things to do in Budongo Forest